moondance-labs/tanssi-docs/builders/interact/ethereum-api/dev-env/remix.md

 Press **Next** in MetaMask to allow Remix to access the selected account.

-Back on Remix, you should see that the account you wish to use for deployment is now managed by MetaMask.
-Next to the **Deploy** button, specify an initial supply of 8M tokens.
+Back on Remix, you should see the account you wish to use for deployment is now managed by MetaMask.
+Next to the **Deploy** button, specify an initial supply of 8 million tokens.
 Since this contract uses the default of 18 decimals, the value to put in the box is `8000000000000000000000000`.

 Once you have entered this value, select **Deploy**.
 You will be prompted in MetaMask to confirm the contract deployment transaction.